 - Minor in Sustainability

-Every program at the University of the Sunshine Coast has courses that include sustainability-focused learning outcomes.
+Every program at USC has courses that include sustainability-focused learning outcomes.
 Following is a list of some specific courses across the disciplines that allow you to develop a deeper understanding of this critical field.

 - SUS101 Foundations of Sustainability